Artificial Turf

 Improper Nailing

 Too few nails and edges lift.
 Too many nails and the turf bunches.
 Nails installed at wrong angles pop up over time.
-The spacing, depth, and angle all matter.

 Wrong Infill Amount